aminnairi/elm-template/README.md

 ## :sparkles: Features

 - Shipped with Elm and all his ecosystem (reactor, format, ...).
 - Vim configured for Elm with syntax highlighting, asynchronous code linting, autoformat on save, fuzzy file matcher & tree viewer.
+- Does not requires Vim to be installed as it is living inside the container!
+- Not confortable with Vim?
+No problem!
+I got you covered.
+You can easily launch you favorite editor to change files in this architecture, just like with any other project of yours!
 - Highly portable and only requires Docker & Docker Compose.
-- Does not requires Vim to be installed as it is living inside the container!
 - Everything you need to create your next Elm application.
 Just focus on your next idea and let me do the configuration!

 ## :pencil2: Requirements
 - [Docker Compose][dockercompose]